dancek/zsh-codestats/README.md

 ## Other plugins

 Plugins that wrap ZLE widgets should probably be loaded after `zsh-codestats`.
 For example, [`zsh-syntax-highlighting`](https://github.com/zsh-users/zsh-syntax-highlighting) needs to be loaded after `zsh-codestats` for it to work properly.

-As a rule of thumb, loading `zsh-codestats` early is not a bad idea.